Tyrrrz/Contextual/Readme.md

 }
 ```

-### Using contexts for cancellation
+### Example: using contexts for cancellation

 Among other things, contexts can be useful for propagating cancellation signals.
 Instead of routinely passing `CancellationToken` as parameter to every nested method, we can simply establish an ambient context.

-To do that, we need to create a cancellation context:
+To do that, we can create a simple cancellation context:

 ```csharp
 class CancellationContext : Context